BRAIN-Lab-AI/LUCID-Enhanced-Deep-Learning-Solution-for-DDoS-Attack-Detection/README.md

 - Data Handling Enhancements: Explore better preprocessing and class-imbalance handling to improve detection of diverse and minority attack patterns.

-if time permits, following improvement directions can also be explored:
+If time permits, following improvement directions can also be explored:

 - Cross-Dataset Evaluation: Test the approach on multiple standard IDS datasets to assess robustness and generalization.